elixir-unicode/unicode_string/README.md

 > #### Word Break Dictionary Download {: .info}
 >
 > If you plan to perform word break segmentation on Chinese, Japanese, Lao,
-> Burmese, Thai or Khmer languages you will need to download the work break dictionaries
+> Burmese, Thai or Khmer languages you will need to download the word break dictionaries
-> by running `mix download.dictionaries`.
+> by running `mix unicode.string.download.dictionaries`.

 ## Casing